To open the Online Event Process Development perspective, perform the following steps:

 Figure 4: Fiorano Debugger view

 Components can be imported from the file system.
-This can be done by clicking the Import From Local Disk button in the Microservice Repository.
+This can be done by clicking the Import From Local Disk button.